Johnson Victrola Museum

 An original oil painting of "Nipper", the famous dog listening to "His Master's Voice" on the talking machine is a wonderfully nostalgic item.

-Hours: Tuesday - Friday, 10am - 4:30pm.
-Saturday, 9am - 5pm.
+Hours: Wednesday - Saturday, 9am - 4:30pm.
 Closed Sunday and Monday.
 Open most holidays.
 Call to confirm hours.

 Admission: FREE.
 Donations accepted.

-Lunch: Nearby restaurants.
+Lunch: Local restaurants.

 Directions: Located at Bank Lane and New Street.
 I-95 South to Rt.
 202 South to Rt.
 13 South to Dover.
 Take Rt.
 8 (Division St.) west about ½ mile to New St., turn left and go 4 blocks.
+About 60 - 90 minutes from Philadelphia.